 Your career history should be crystal clear.
 Whether you have a few months of work experience or a decade’s, mention it using words and details that seem plausible.
-Don’t turn this section into your work-life story by listing every experience you had starting from the teenage.
+Don’t turn this section into your work-life story by listing every experience you had starting from the teenager.
 Also, don’t fabricate or stretch the number of months or years you spent at an organization.

-Maintain a Consistent Tone
+3) Maintain A Consistent Tone

 The tone of the content on your resume should be consistent.
 If you have stated the objective with sheer enthusiasm, stick with it for your work history, achievements, and academics.
 Don’t make the recruiters and employers feel you got mood swings when writing and adding details.

-Use a Professional Resume Template
+4) Use A Professional Resume Template

 Using an unclear or fancy template for your resume would also make it difficult to read and understand.
 When looking for options, you should choose a professional template.
 There are online resume builders that help you with structuring the details according to the latest standards and trends.
 You can sign up with a service provider that has different industry templates available to cater to your needs.
-Choose a font style and size that make the information easy to read without requiring the zoom.
+Choose a font style and size that make the information easy to read without requiring zoom.

 The objective statement on your resume should be strong and unambiguous, don’t make it hard to grasp with verbosity.
 Using wordy sentences on your job application wouldn’t impress the recruiting managers.
 It will make them applaud your vocabulary though, that will not help you land the job anyway unless you are applying for a philosophy writing position.

-Check out the best resume templates online
+Check out the professional resume templates online

 What do you rate your resume for clarity on a scale from 1-10?
 Do leave a comment!